motozilog/OSHWTuner/README.md

 # OSHWTuner

-**OSHW Tuner** is a Bluetooth & USB music sheet tuner designed for musicians and performers.
+**OSHW Tuner** is an **Open Source Bluetooth & USB music sheet tuner ** designed for musicians and performers.
 It supports both Bluetooth HID Keyboard mode and USB HID Device mode, making it compatible with a wide range of devices and platforms.

 ---